awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/mediaconvert_cwe_events.md

-# MediaConvert Events<a name="mediaconvert_cwe_events"></a>
+# AWS Elemental MediaConvert Events<a name="mediaconvert_cwe_events"></a>

-MediaConvert sends change events about the status of jobs to CloudWatch Events\.
+AWS Elemental MediaConvert sends change events about the status of jobs to CloudWatch Events\.
 You can create CloudWatch Events rules for any of the following events\.

 **Job Status Change Events**